gw2-addon-loader/GW2-Addon-Manager/README.md

 - add settings panel with options to manually set .dll filenames and override the auto-naming
 - look into GW2hook support again
 - streamline adding new add-ons, i.e. change some repetitive code to iterate over a collection or something instead of having to add a new piece of code for each add-on
+- check up on overwriting or checking for old files on DownloadFileTaskAsync()

 &nbsp;